hasan169/Dice/README.md

 * Each time a player hits the number 6 he will then get one extra throw.

 * The game can be played by running both in local machine and in docker container.
-* The project is built using Sring Boot and Java.
+* The project is built using Spring Boot and Java.
-* Swagger and Swagger ui is usued for api documentation.
+* Swagger and Swagger ui is used for api documentation.

 ### Instruction for running the game in local machine ###
 ### Requirements ###